whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter2.md

       The party can aid in the defense, however they are only a small part of the overall defense.
 If the city guard has suffered severe casualties, they will be nearly wiped out by the attack and there will be a 50% chance that Vanriel dies in that case.
 Additionally 500 refugees will parish in the attack in that case.
     </p>
     <p>
-      The party will be confronted with a contingent of orcs,
+      The party will be confronted with a contingent of orcs.
     </p>
+    <h5><a href="/runner/orcbladeofilneval&orcclawofluthic&orc&orc&orc&orc&orc&orc&orc&orc" target="_blank">Run This Encounter</a></h5>
     <aside class="card col-sm-4 pull-right">
       <h3>Level Up</h3>
       <p>